pyx-project/pyx/manual/text.rst

    Instances of this class create a box with a finite width, where the typesetter creates multiple lines in.
 Note, that you can't create multiple lines in TeX/LaTeX without specifying a box width.
-Since PyX doesn't know a box width, it uses TeXs LR-mode by default, which will always put everything into a single line.
+Since PyX doesn't know a box width, it uses TeX's LR-mode by default, which will always put everything into a single line.
 Since in a vertical box there are several baselines, you can specify the baseline to be used by the optional *baseline* argument.
 You can set it to the symbolic names :attr:`top`, :attr:`parbox.middle`, and :attr:`parbox.bottom`